ssb1612/NUCELO-BASICS/README.md

 # NUCELO-BASICS
-Basic details about Nucleo board to star with
+Basic details about Nucleo board to start with